input-output-hk/peras-design/analytics/certificates-jan2025.md

 1. Stake pools register BLS keys for use in voting and prove possession of those keys.
 2. Nodes verify the proofs of possession of the keys they receive.
 3. Those keys are replaced periodically, perhaps every KES period (currently 36 hours) or in every operational certificate (currently 90 days).
-4. For each epoch, the [Fiat Accompli](https://iohk.io/en/research/library/papers/fait-accompli-committee-selection-improving-the-size-security-tradeoff-of-stake-based-committees/) scheme wFA<sup>F</sup> is applied to the stake distribution in order to determine the *persistent voters* for the epoch.
+4. For each epoch, the [Fait Accompli](https://iohk.io/en/research/library/papers/fait-accompli-committee-selection-improving-the-size-security-tradeoff-of-stake-based-committees/) scheme wFA<sup>F</sup> is applied to the stake distribution in order to determine the *persistent voters* for the epoch.
     1. Persistent voters should vote in every election during the epoch.
     2. A different supplement of *non-persistent voters* are selected at random for each election during the epoch.
 5. The certificate records the set of voters, proof of their eligibility, and the quorum achieved.